JazmineMT/ContentGuide/grammer-and-mechannics.md

 ## Writing About RevenueCat

-Always capitalize the ‘R’ and ‘C’ in RevenueCat.

-Refer to RevenueCat as ‘we’ not ‘it’.
+When we refer to ourselves we always capitalize the ‘R’ and ‘C’ and use ‘we’ not ‘it’.